Politically Incorrect

 Bill: We were talking about John McCain and the religious right.

-But let's broaden this out a little bit, because I really believe, I said this before on this show, that even though people in this country don't say they're liberal in Michigan, 17% of the people identified themselves as liberal.
+But let's broaden this out a little bit, because I really believe, I said

 That again, it's just one of things like masturbation.